tmathis720/Hydra/src/geometry/docs/about_geometry.md

       ```

 ##### 2. **Volume Calculation**

-The volume of a 3D geometric cell is a fundamental quantity in finite volume methods, determining the amount of flux passing through a volume.
-This module supports volume computation for common geometric shapes.
+Volume computation enables the determination of flux through a control volume, which is central to FVM methods.
+Complex shapes are decomposed into tetrahedrons for efficient and accurate volume computation.

 - **`compute_hexahedron_volume`**:
     - Computes the volume of a hexahedron by decomposing it into 5 tetrahedrons and summing their volumes.
-    - Example:
+    - **Example Usage**:
       ```rust,ignore
       let geometry = Geometry::new();
       let hexahedron_vertices = vec![